Message from the President

 Journalist Roger Buckwalter spent 28 years at The Jupiter Courier, where he was editorial page editor, before retiring in 2001.
 He has served on numerous local boards, including as past president of the American Cancer Society and past chairman of the Loxahatchee River Historical Society.
 Currently he is chairman of the Northern Palm Beaches Cultural alliance and chairs the community relations committee of the Advisory Board of Florida Atlantic University’s Harriet L. Wilkes Honors College.
 Roger grew up in Juno Beach and received his bachelor’s and master’s degrees from the University of Florida.
 He is a Vietnam War veteran.

 Sheila Hirsch is an 18-year resident of Jupiter.
 Her professional career has been dedicated to providing accounting services in a variety of challenging fields, including medicine and television.
 For the past 10 years she has been in the financial services industry and is Series 7 Securities licensed.
 Sheila spent several years on the production crew for the annual Muscular Dystrophy Association telethon on WPEC-TV, and was an original organizer of Project Thanksgiving.
 Shelia is currently serving on the Owner’s Board a The Barristers Building in West Palm Beach.
-An active member at Jupiter FIRST Church, Shelia works with the Web Ministry, is an enthusiastic high school youth leader and has served as treasurer of the Church.
+An active member at Jupiter FIRST Church, Shelia works with the Web Ministry, and has served as treasurer of the Church.

 Lee McCarthy has a long career in travel planning and charity work.
 A graduate of the University of Georgia, Lee has worked as an international flight attendant, flight interpreter, travel planner and certified travel counselor.
 In addition to her volunteer work at El Sol, where she is secretary of the executive board, Lee volunteers at the Quantum House at St. Mary’s Medical Center.